kouropalatis/kouropalatis.github.io/index.markdown

 ## Where the Crimes Happen: A Look at San Francisco’s Districts

--While the overall number of larceny/theft cases in San Francisco has shifted over the years, not all neighborhoods have been affected equally.
+While the overall number of larceny/theft cases in San Francisco has shifted over the years, not all neighborhoods have been affected equally.
 An interactive map of the city, built using the full dataset of theft incidents, paints a clear picture: some districts have consistently seen far more crime than others.

 The largest bubbles on the map—representing the highest number of incidents—appear in downtown areas like Southern, Central, and Northern districts.
 These zones are the commercial heart of San Francisco, packed with retail stores, public transportation hubs, and tourist attractions.
 It’s here that the opportunities for theft are greatest, and where the majority of incidents are reported.